Birhor people

-Birhor people (Birhul) are a tribal/Adivasi forest people, traditionally nomadic, living primarily in the Indian state of Jharkhand.
+Birhor (or Birhul) are a tribal/Adivasi forest people, traditionally nomadic, living primarily in the Indian state of Jharkhand.
 They speak the Birhor language, which belongs to the Munda group of languages of the Austroasiatic language family.

 Etymology

 Birhor means 'jungle people' - bir means 'jungle', hor means 'men'.

 Ethnology

 The Birhors are of short stature, long head, wavy hair and broad nose.
-They claim they have descended from the Sun and believe that the Kharwars, who also trace their descent from the Sun, are their brothers.
+They claim descent from the Sun and believe that the Kharwars, who also trace their descent from the Sun, are their brothers.
 Ethnologically, they are akin to the Santals, Mundas, and Hos.

-Location
+Distribution

 Birhors are found mainly in the area covered by the old Hazaribagh, Ranchi and Singhbhum districts before these were broken down into numerous smaller units, in Jharkhand.
-Some of them are also found in Orissa, Chhattisgarh and West Bengal.
+Some Birhors are also found in Orissa, Chhattisgarh and West Bengal.
 They are one of the smaller of the thirty scheduled tribes inhabiting Jharkhand.

 Population

 Birhors number around 10,000.
 According to some sources, their numbers could be fewer than this.